 We will not adopt any government identifiers that you may provide, eg. TFNs, Medicare, etc.

 We are committed to providing people whose personal information we hold, a fair and responsible system for the handling of their complaints.
-So, if at any time you have any complaints in relation to privacy, please contact us at First Mutual Pty Ltd, Level 13, 350 Collins St. Melbourne, Victoria, Australia 3000.
+So, if at any time you have any complaints in relation to privacy, please contact us at First Mutual Pty Ltd, Level 9, Tower 4, World Trade Centre, 611 Flinders St Melbourne Vic, Australia 3005.
 You may wish to take matters further by referring your concerns to the Office of Australian Information Commissioner.